access-ci-org/Jetstream_Cluster/README.md

 Might need to change compute node-name to include the OS_USERNAME, so that we don't end up with server name clashing...

+Something is up with the mount command; further ansible commands FAIL after it is run.

 ## Necessary Bits